Almogbs/ML-BrainTumorDetection/README.md

 - KNN Classifier
 - SGD Classifier

-### Choosing Model:
+### Choosing a Model:
-The Suitable Model was the Logistic Regression with Training Accuracy (Avg.) of ~0.95 which was close to the other two models.
+The most Suitable Model was the Logistic Regression with Training Accuracy (Avg.) of ~0.95 which was close to the other two models.

 ### The Logistic Regression Test Results had 96.19% of Accuracy.